 Pre-registration for legal sports betting is now live in Wyoming!
-The largely rural and the least populous state in the U.S. is poised to jump into the world of legal betting as Wyoming sports betting sites wll launch in September.
+The largely rural and the least populous state in the U.S. is poised to jump into the world of legal betting as sports betting Wyoming sites will launch in September.
 DraftKings is already offering a preregistration deal.

 The only legal online gambling in Wyoming is pari-mutuel horse racing betting through advance deposit wagering platforms such as TVG and TwinSpires.

 Best online casinos is not a priority for state lawmakers.
 Instead, they've recently focused on regulating video gaming machines at truck stops, gas stations, bars and small businesses.
 A 2020 law created the Wyoming Gaming Commission, which now taxes the machines and requires retailers to have a gaming license.

 The only casinos in Wyoming are tribal facilities owned by Northern Arapaho or Eastern Shoshone tribes.
 All four are located in the remote Wind River Indian Reservation - more than 120 miles west of Casper and even farther from Cheyenne, Laramie and Yellowstone National Park.

 |Wind River Hotel & Casino||Riverton||10269 Highway 789||24 hours|